Surface Tension Between Coexisting Phases of Active Brownian Particles: Introduction

 The mechanical determination of active $\gamma$ needs to identify the pressure of active systems, and however a consensual interpretation of the latter has yet been reached.
-Recently, it has been gradually recognized that the \textit{intrinsic pressure} in an active system should be composed of the ideal-gas pressure and the one arising from interparticle interactions (i.e., corresponding to the traditional momentum transfer)~\cite{Yan2015sm,Speck2016pre,Steffenoni2017pre,Paliwal2018njp,Epstein2019jcp,Omar2020pre,Lauersdorf2021sm,Omar2023pnas}; while the active pressure aforementioned is the sum of the intrinsic pressure and the swim pressure~\cite{Takatori2014prl,Solon2015np,Solon2015prl,Winkler2015sm}.
-Within the framework of the intrinsic pressure, the coexisting gas and liquid phases have different pressures, that are balanced by the polarization-induced body force.
+Recently, it has been gradually recognized that the \textit{intrinsic pressure} in an active system should be composed of the ideal-gas pressure and the one arising from interparticle interactions (i.e., corresponding to the traditional pressure definition)~\cite{Yan2015sm,Speck2016pre,Steffenoni2017pre,Paliwal2018njp,Epstein2019jcp,Omar2020pre,Lauersdorf2021sm,Omar2023pnas}; while the active pressure aforementioned is the sum of the intrinsic pressure and the swim pressure~\cite{Takatori2014prl,Solon2015np,Solon2015prl,Winkler2015sm}.
+Within the framework of the intrinsic pressure, the coexisting gas and liquid phases have different pressures, that are balanced by the polarization-induced body force at the interface.
 With the intrinsic pressure, Omar \textit{et al.} derived a different mechanical expression of active surface tension, yielding a near-zero but still negative $\gamma$~\cite{Omar2020pre}.
-Moreover, combining the intrinsic pressure and Laplace-like equation, Lauersdorf \textit{et al.} also obtained a small $\gamma$ but with considerable numerical fluctuations~\cite{Lauersdorf2021sm}.
+Moreover, combining the intrinsic pressure and Laplace-like equation, Lauersdorf \textit{et al.} also obtained a small $\gamma$ but with considerable uncertainty in the sign~\cite{Lauersdorf2021sm}.